cecat/YSP/README.md

   log_level: INFO            # Default INFO.
 In order of decreasing verbosity:
                              # DEBUG->INFO->WARNING->ERROR->CRITICAL
   log_everything: true       # Log classes/groups even if they are not specified in sounds/track below
-  ffmpeg_debug: true         # Log ffmpeg stderr (a firehose - includes errors and info)
-                             #   Must also have log_level set to DEBUG

 # EVENTS (define 'event' parameters)
 events: